 Iconic ghazal singer Jagjit Singh immortalised poet Bashir Badr’s lyrics in his soulful ghazal ‘parakhna mat, parakhne se koi apna nahi rehta’ (Don’t judge, to judge is to lose those whom you hold dear).
 But it is in my nature to constantly put things on opposite ends of a scale.
-Of late, it’s been two cities – Bengaluru and Mumbai, between which I have spent half my life.
+Of late, it’s been two cities – Bengaluru and Mumbai; between the twain I have spent most of my life.

 Bengaluru first.
 So you need to get around?
-If you are a radio taxi user, be prepared for a driver who calls you in the local language asking for directions to your place.
+If you are a radio taxi user, be prepared for a driver who calls you in the local language asking for directions to your pick-up point, never mind Google Maps.
 You quickly disarm him by saying ‘kannada gothilla’ (I don’t understand kannada) and make him switch to English or Hindi.
-If you use public transport, be prepared for conductors who rag you for change or appropriate the small change for themselves saying ‘change illa’ (don’t have change).
+If you use public transport, be prepared for BMTC conductors who rag you for change or do a ‘namma‘ on the small change saying ‘change illa’ (don’t have change).
 If you are dependent on auto rickshaws or cannot speak the local language – well, good luck to you!

 In Mumbai, I have seldom spent more than a few minutes looking for a suitable transport.
-BEST, Ola, Uber, Meru, Kaali Peeli, autorickshaw & so on – you are spoilt for choice!
-Rarely does one come across a driver who cannot speak some kind of language that you understand.
+BEST, Metro, Ola, Uber, Meru, Kaali Peeli, autorickshaws & so on – you are spoilt for choice!
+You will not come across a single driver who cannot speak one of the universal (English) or local (Hindi/Marathi) languages.
 Neither does he throw the ‘should I take you thisss way or thaaat way?’ trick at you.
-And when the fare meter turns up an odd figure, he will dutifully fish for chillar (change) in his pocket and return you change down to the rupee.
-BEST bus conductors carry a distinctive leather satchel that always jingles with plentiful chillar.
+And when the fare meter turns up an odd figure, he will dutifully fish for chillar (small change) in his pocket and return you change down to the rupee.
+Suburban BEST bus conductors carry a distinctive leather satchel that always jingles with plentiful chillar.
 Maybe I am wrong, but most drivers in Bengaluru consider 5-10 rupees balance as small change meant to improve their lives (with or without your approval).
 There is a seemingly perennial shortage of small change.
 Maybe they should shift the Reserve Bank to Bengaluru 😉

-When it comes to fast food, Bengaluru has its Darshinis and Upaharas while Mumbai has its street food and juice centres.
+When it comes to fast food, Bengaluru has its Darshinis and Upaharas while Mumbai has its street food and ‘khau galis’.
 While I find a steady creep in my barometer for inflation in Bengaluru – the masala dosa, market forces still keep Mumbai’s vada pav within easy reach of every Mumbaikar.
+At rupee 15 a piece, I cannot fathom the business model of the street side vendor who even throws in some chutney, masala mirchi and a pinch of spicy gunpowder.
 At Rs.
-12 apiece, I cannot fathom the business model of the street side vendor who even throws in some chutney, masala mirchi and that spicy gunpowder.
-At Rs.
-25 apiece, vada pav stalls outside Mithibai College in Vile Parle (West) serve you a king-sized vada while running a grandma’s helping of butter in between the pav, all under 20 seconds.
+25 apiece, vada pav stalls outside Mithibai College in Vile Parle (West) serve you a king-sized vada while running a grandma’s helping of butter between the two slices of pav, all under 20 seconds.

 The quiet efficiency and factory floor-like precision of both Bengaluru’s darshinis and Mumbai’s street food stalls are beyond description and more than makes up for the mild disdain displayed by the servers.

-The small stores of Mumbai never cease to amaze me.
+The small retail outlets of Mumbai never cease to amaze me.
 The ubiquitous paan-beedi shop & ‘General Stores’ are thoughtfully stocked with odds and ends that would put supermarkets to shame.

 Indeed, I have purchased Parker pens and nail clippers from a paanwaala in Mumbai.
 The other day, I had to beat down the doors of half a dozen pharmacies in Bengaluru while filling in an ‘order’ for Hajmola!
 Their cold stares and indifference made me feel like I was asking for condoms in the Vatican.

 On the busy streets of Mumbai nobody has time for pleasantries.
-Dhandha rules supreme.
-Two friends meeting up at a junction or in a train are more likely to exchange notes about work, studies or tips to improve their next online purchase.
+Dhandha (business) rules supreme.
+Two friends meeting up at a junction or in a train are more likely to exchange notes about work, studies or tips to improve their life.
 In Bengaluru, it is customary to enquire ‘chenna gidhaare’ (everything good?) or ‘oota aaitha’ (had food?).
-Often, such exchanges lead to the nearest darshini where bisibele bath or ‘mini meal’ will then be quietly devoured over a hot cup of coffee.
+Often, such exchanges lead to the nearest darshini where ‘bisibele baath’ or ‘mini meal’ will then be quietly devoured over a hot cup of coffee.
 Let the world wait, gotta have my oota!

-At about 11.5 million, the population of Bengaluru is about half of Mumbai.
+At about 11.5 million (2016), the population of Bengaluru is about half of Mumbai.
 But Bengaluru is sprawled over 1.2 times the area occupied by Mumbai.
 So Mumbai is like two Bengalurus squeezed into the area occupied by one Mumbai.
-That requires a lot more give and take than just swalpa adjust maadi.
+That requires a lot more give and take than just swalpa adjust maadi (‘kindly adjust a little’ in Kannada).
 Perhaps why there is, in general, more respect for people’s personal space in Mumbai.
 There is very little public or personal space to go around, every square feet counts.
 You have got to earn your space through skill & enterprise.
 Floor space optimisation is an art form in Mumbai, providing employment to thousands of skilled and semi-skilled workers and artisans from around the country.
 How many in Bengaluru think ‘sofa-cum-bed’ while buying furniture for the living room?

 I consider myself lucky to be able to enjoy both these vibrant cities.
-Mumbai is like an exciting date – super efficient, young, vivacious, and aiming to please while Bengaluru is like the wife – endearing but quixotic, slow but loving, great climate (read temperament), some niggling issues but faithful to a fault! (famous last words!!)
+Mumbai is like an exciting Tinder-date – super smart, young, vivacious, and aiming to please; while Bengaluru is like the wife – endearing but quixotic, slow but loving, great climate (read temperament), some attitude, but faithful to a fault! (famous last words?!!)